solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 This guide will make frequent references to the code contained in our [Ext Auth Plugin examples](https://github.com/solo-io/ext-auth-plugin-examples) GitHub repository.
-In addition to the sample plugin implementation, the repository contains useful tools to verify whether your plugin is compatible with a certain version of Gloo Enterprise.
+In addition to the sample plugin implementation, the repository contains useful tools to verify whether your plugin is compatible with a certain version of Gloo Edge Enterprise.
 Given the [constraints imposed by Go plugins](#build-helper-tools), these utilities will significantly improve the experience of developing external auth plugins.

 {{% notice note %}}